alystair/pdmd/README.md

 - `tags:` aka:taxonomy,grouping.
 Article tags/taxonomy/group links.
   - A project-wide tag list is placed in an article named 'Tag Index', if you want to rename it, create an empty article with your chosen heading directly followed by`##TAGLIST`.
-- `slug:` (WIP) specific alternative word or phrase that anchors the article/reference.
+- `slug:` (WIP) unique alternative word or phrase that manually anchors the article/reference.
 - `aka:` alternative titles, names, synonyms, or pseudonyms.

 If you are having issues ensure that: